acdreyer/PGDV5200_MajorStudio1/Project_Quantitative/StackedBarChart/README.md

 extracted using the R text mining library.
 Word frequencies were counted and stored as a separate .CSV file as number of occurences.
 Common stopphrases and punctuation was omitted from the counts.
-Occurences lower than 100 was ommitted.
+Occurences lower than 100 was initially ommitted.
+Later all fields were used.

 A stacked bar chart was then generated.
 This aims to keep overall context of the dataset by optimizing packing space into the empty graph area.